lf-araujo/mighty_make/README.md

 The style directory should hold your cls file (the citation style) and custom filters.
 I will present an acronym filter in upcoming post.

-Finally, configure Sublime Text to build the files using make.
-This can be achieved by choosing `Tools > Build System > Make`, and once ready hit `Ctrl+B`.
+Finally, configure your editor to build the files using make.
+This can be achieved in Sublime Text by choosing `Tools > Build System > Make`, and once ready hit `Ctrl+B`.
 Your markdown document should then be processed and the output will be populated with a pdf file.
 If you are not interested in a pdf, but in any of the several formats supported by Pandoc, change the first line of the makefile accordingly: `.DEFAULT_GOAL := pdf`.
 Note that in the terminal you can call any of the formats supported: `make epub`, `make docx`, `make tex`, `make html`.
 In case you work with other formats, please commit changes to the project.

 Note that it might be useful to update the Makefile by running the command `make update` now and then.

 ### Managing your LaTeX distribution with mighty_make

 As mentioned previously, one can manage the LaTeX distribution using this tool.
 This makes managing LaTeX easier, but it is still somewhat fallible.
-Some times LaTeX processing will require manual installation of packages, which my routine isn't able to detect as a dependency.
+Some times LaTeX processing will require manual installation of packages, which my routine may fail to recognize as dependencies.
+However, it works for most of the uses.

 I would recommend this approach to everyone who needs to save space in the computer.
-If you have plenty of space, follow your distribution standard standard way of installing LaTeX instead.
-In my case, I have a laptop with a tiny SDD, and using this method I can make the installation, that normally uses up to 2GB of space, use around 900mb (considering the type of work I do).
+If you have plenty of space, follow your distribution standard way of installing LaTeX instead.
+In my case, I own a laptop with a tiny SDD, and by using this method I can save up to 1.1GB of space.

 #### Installing the LaTeX distribution